hugolopez-online/freighble/README.md

 ## Description

 Specialized search engine for logistics professionals to match freight transportation needs with suitable vendors.
-Designed to expedite vendor look-up, based on multiple criteria such as:
-- Origin and destination
-- Transportation mode
-- Load specifications

 The current scope of its functionality is for loads and carriers within Canada, U.S., and Mexico only.

-> **!!
-IMPORTANT DISCLAIMER !!**
+> **IMPORTANT DISCLAIMER**
-> Please note that at this stage of development, it's mock vendors that are being used for testing - they're not real or the information shown is likely made up or extremely inaccurate.
+> At this stage of development, it's mock vendors that are being used for testing -either they're not real or the information shown is likely made up or extremely inaccurate.

 ## Tech Stack